qompassai/r4r/README.md

 Recent attacks underscore the importance of robust cybersecurity measures:

-- The Change Healthcare cyberattack in February 2024[^2] affected millions of Americans and caused significant disruption to healthcare providers.
+- The Change Healthcare cyberattack in February 2024 affected millions of Americans and caused significant disruption to healthcare providers.
-- The White House and Congress jointly designated October 2024 as Cybersecurity Awareness Month[^7].
+- The White House and Congress jointly designated October 2024 as Cybersecurity Awareness Month.
 This designation comes with over 100 actions that align the Federal government and public/private sector partners are taking to help every man, woman, and child to safely navigate the age of AI.

 By offering both open-source and commercial licensing options, we strive to create a balance that promotes innovation and accessibility while also providing the necessary resources and flexibility to address the complex cybersecurity challenges faced by vulnerable populations and critical infrastructure sectors.